DanielFMcKay/Employee-Tracker/README.md

 * Additionally, per extra-credit criteria, employees and departments can also be eliminated, and employees' managers can be updated as well.

 * It also uses an .env file to separate the user's password.

 ## Installation

 * Inside the appropriate folder in the CLI of your choice, please execute 'git init -y' and then 'npm i' to install the correct packages declared in the package.json file to support the app.
 Note that the version of inquirer should only be 8.2.4 and not a later one, so if inquirer was entered manually, please revert to that one with the command "npm i inquirer@8.2.4".
 In addition to that one, main installations should be for dotenv, inquirer, express, mysql2, node, and console.table.
 Nodemon and sequelize are also installed in my app.

+* Also, please add an .env file to the app with your sql password.
+The .env file should only need the single line: "db_password='fakepassword'" with your password replacing fakepassword and without the out

-* Once this has been done, please log into mysql using 'mysql -u root -p' and then enter your password.
+* Once this has been done, using the CLI, please log into mysql using 'mysql -u root -p' and then enter your password.
 Then run the line 'source db/schema.sql' and then 'source db/seeds.sql' to inject the app's data tables and dummy seed data.
 Then exit mysql.

 ## Demonstration Walkthrough Video